-The Panther Recovery Implementation Team would ask for volunteers that are interested in to participate in phase one.
+The Team would ask for volunteers that are interested in to participate in phase one.
 We would seek both landowners and lease holders for the implementation of this pilot phase to determine effectiveness with each.
-After initial eligibility is established for interested landowners, further prioritization will be determined by the predation risk assessment value for each ranch, which is based on the Panther Hunting Habitat Model (Jacobs and Main).
+After initial eligibility is established for interested landowners, a program biologist will conduct a site visit to confirm habitat potential for panther use, then further prioritization will be determined by the predation risk assessment value for each ranch, which is based on a recently completed panther hunting habitat model (Jacobs and Main 2014; Appendix C).
 While the amount of acres and number of landowners/leaseholders would be limited by the amount of appropriated funds for phase one of the program, our goal would be to enroll 10% of the total amount of acres identified as Tier 1 and 2 eligibility (Tier 1= 19,054 acres and Tier 2 = 6,920 acres which is a total of 25,974 acres), with 5 different participants in the 1st year.
 This would cost at most (depending on practices planned) approximately \$649,143 per year to implement.
 As more funding becomes available, we would continue to expand the program to interested land owners within this geographic scope.
-If landowner interest in the program exceeds the amount of funding, we will use FWC's Cooperative Conservation Blueprint to help priorities what would be most beneficial for panther conservation.
+If landowner interest in the program exceeds the amount of funding, we will use FWC's Cooperative Conservation Blueprint to help prioritize what would be most beneficial for panther conservation.

-For Example:

-Tier 1: 19,054 acres\\$30.80 =\$586,863

-Tier 2: 6,920 acres\\$9.00 =\$62,280

-Total = \$649,143 per year for three years among five landowners
+For Example: Tier 1: 19,054 acres\$30.80 =\$586,863 Tier 2: 6,920 acres\$9.00 =\$62,280 Total = \$649,143 per year for three years among five landowners

+Monitoring

-During the first two years, we will implement the following monitoring strategy to validate the implementation and effectiveness of the planned treatments, i.e., to ensure that treatments have achieved the purpose of habitat restoration and protection of the Florida panther.
+During the first two years, we will implement the following monitoring strategy to validate the implementation and effectiveness of the planned treatments, i.e., to ensure that treatments have achieved the purpose of maintaining habitat beneficial to the Florida panther.
 One measure of successful "habitat improvement" (restoration, enhancement or establishment of habitat) for this project would be the maintenance or increase in the number of panthers using the habitat.

-Monitoring technique/strategy: Work with landowners to establish photo points and remote camera sites at strategic locations within ranches to document pretreatment, annual treatment and post treatment conditions, cattle herd size, and average calf mortality rate (taken from information obtained by ranchers over the previous five years, if available).
+Work with landowners to establish photo points and remote camera sites at strategic locations within ranches to evaluate pretreatment, annual treatment and post treatment conditions, cattle herd size, and average calf mortality rate (taken from information obtained by ranchers over the previous five years, if available).